Term project: the ERA5vis package#

 What was the biggest challenge you faced in the implementation?

-Group question: what was the biggest challenge when merging everyone’s work into one package?
+What was the biggest challenge when merging everyone’s work into one package?